rakshith111/DeviantArtScrapperPy/docs-builder/source/To-do.md

 # To do list

 ## Upcoming features

-- [ ] Generate a hash for the link and use it as a row id
 - [ ] Add ReReun feature
+- [ ] Add a SteamCardExchange data analyzer
 - [ ] Generate log files
 - [ ] Manage and get analytics from the data
 - [ ] Use machine learning to predict the next best action after analysing the data